proj-topic-ex/proj-topic-ex-2020_01/README.md

 Highcharts2.3

 ## Setup
-Copy all files under your document root and install HighRoller to a directory two levels up.
+Copy all files under the document root and install HighRoller to a directory two levels up.

 ## Preprocessing
 1. Download data from SciFinder in the Quated/tab format.